Vegan Hiking Snacks: Ideas From Registered Dietitians

 Picture of 88 Acres Banana Bread Pumpkin Seed Protein Bar

-I really enjoy this one from 88 Acres.
+I really enjoy this Banana Bread Protein bar from 88 Acres.
 In my opinion, the banana bread flavor really lives up to its name, and this one has a whopping 12 grams of plant based protein!

 Premade Sandwiches or Wraps (ex: Hummus Wrap, Peanut Butter and Jam, etc)